KenanY/tf2configs/README.md

 So, for my 1920x1080 monitor, my launch options are:

 `-sw -w 1920 -h 1080 -console -noborder -novid -useforcedmparms -noforcemaccel -noforcemspd`

+### Launch options explained

+  - `-dxlevel <level>` - Forces a specific DirectX version when launching TF2.
+This is useful if your graphics hardware is older, and gets significantly better performance in an earlier version of DirectX.
+  - `-w <width>` - Forces the engine to start with resolution set to <width>.
+  - `-h <height>` - Forces the engine to start with resolution set to <height>.
+  - `-console` - Starts TF2 with the developer console enabled.
+  - `-novid` - When loading TF2 with this parameter, the intro Valve video will not play.

 ## Details